 A. To be eligible for admission to the Semester-I of the Three Year course leading to the degree of Bachelor of Arts, the candidate should have passed (i) the Higher Secondary School Certificate (Std.
 XII) examination conducted by the Goa Board of Secondary and Higher Secondary Education in the Arts / Commerce stream, OR (ii) the Higher Secondary School Certificate (Std.
-XII) examination conducted by the Goa Board of Secondary and Higher Secondary Education in the Vocational stream in the subjects notified by the University under this clause from time to time, OR (iii) Std XII (Arts) or similar examination of any another body, equivalent to Goa Board of Secondary and Higher Secondary Education, Goa, and recognized as such by Goa University.
+XII) examination conducted by the Goa Board of Secondary and Higher Secondary Education in the Arts / Commerce stream, OR (iii) the Higher Secondary and Higher Secondary Education in the Vocational stream in the subjects notified by the University under this clause from time to time, OR (iii) Std XII (Arts) or similar examination of any another body, equivalent to Goa Board of Secondary and Higher Secondary Education, Goa, and recognized as such by Goa University.

 - B. A candidate satisfying the conditions laid down by the University for admission to the Semester-I course in B. Sc. shall also be eligible for admission to the Semester-I of B. A. course. - C. A candidate not covered under any of the above categories but desirous of seeking admission to the said course may apply to the college.
-However, the Principal along with the Dean of concerned Faculty and the Chairperson(s) of Board(s) of Studies of concerned subjects shall decide the eligibility. - D. A candidate admitted for Semester-I shall be deemed eligible for admission to Semester-II. - E. A student will be allowed to undertake a core course (CC) / core elective (CE) having a prerequisite only if he/she has attained at least the grade P in the specified prerequisite course/s.
+However, the Principal along with the Dean of concerned Faculty and the Chairperson(s) of Board(s) of Studies of concerned subjects shall decide the eligibility. - D. A candidate admitted for Semester-I shall be deemed eligible for admission to SemesterII. - E. A student will be allowed to undertake a core course (CC) / core elective (CE) having a prerequisite only if he/she has attained at least the grade P in the specified prerequisite course/s.